 That’s not its real name of course (it doesn’t sound like Thai at all).
 Its original name is Khao Phing Kan.
 But thanks to Roger Moore and the James Bond movie ‘The Man with the Golden Gun’ which was filmed here in 1974, the island got its new name and fame.
 The main attraction of the island obviously is the standing rock emerging from the water.
 You may want to discover small caves inside the leaning rocks, buy souvenirs made from shells and wood, swim, or take photos of yourself in a pose as the famous scene in the movie.

 Learn to pose as Mr. James Bond 007

 Koh Panyee is a small island with huge limestone cliffs.
-There are more than 300 families in the village living in hundreds of stilt houses which are built over the shallow water.
-The village’s name is an interesting story.
+There are more than 300 families in the village living in hundreds of stilt houses that are built over the shallow water.
+They even built a floating football field for the children in the village.
+It’s name is an interesting story.
 More than 200 years ago, an Indonesian fisherman and his family left their homeland to look for a new place to live.
-They discovered this island, where had lots of fish, and decided to settle on.
+They discovered this island, where they had lots of fish, and decided to settle on.
 They climbed a towering cliff, raised a flag atop so their two other friends’ families could see and joined them.
 That is how the island got its name, Koh Panyee or The Island Of Flag.
 Most of the village’s residents are descendants, directly or indirectly of the first three families.
 They are very friendly, especially the children.
-It’s easy to make friend with them and learn a bit about their colourful life.
+It’s easy to make friends with them and learn a bit about their colorful life.